gingerlee/better-doctor-lookup/README.md

 ##  Description

-**APIs in Action:** A website where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city using the BetterDoctor API call..
+**APIs in Action:** A website where users may enter a medical issue (e.g.: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city using the BetterDoctor API call..

 ## Installation